-Lifeline utility/ other infrastructure Contributes to increased risk of fire in high-risk conditions Affected by use of fire control measures Needs to be protected by using fire control measures Electricity transmission lines \boxtimes \boxtimes Sparking during high winds Use of auto-reclosers limited in high fire danger Recommended vegetation mitigation practices Railway line \boxtimes \boxtimes Sparks from passing trains and during track maintenance Roading network \boxtimes \boxtimes
+Lifeline utility/ other infrastructure Contributes to increased risk of fire in high-risk conditions Affected by use of fire control measures Needs to be protected by using fire control measures Electricity transmission lines Sparking during high winds Use of auto-reclosers limited in high fire danger Recommended vegetation mitigation practices Railway lineSparks from passing trains and during track maintenance

-Sparks from vehicle malfunction, discarded cigarettes Spark causing activities during road maintenance and mowing Communications networks/towers Sparking during high winds Recommended vegetation mitigation practices Power/gas lines or other infrastruc when Fire and Emergency exercise auto reclosers. - Recreational locations Recreational locations that will be its fire control powers.
-Parks that may be closed Sporting locations that may be Mountain biking Motorsport and Emergen cy exercising Cultural and recreational activities and events Tangata whenua have very strong ties to their whenua (land) and culture, and value being able to use their whenua without unnecessary restrictions.
+Roading network Sparks from vehicle malfunction, discarded cigarettes Spark causing activities during road maintenance and mowing Communications networks/towers Sparking during high winds Recommended vegetation mitigation practices

+Power/gas lines or other infrastructure in zone that may affect or be affected when Fire and Emergency exercises its fire control powers - e.g., powerline auto reclosers.

+Recreational locations

+Recreational locations that will be affected by Fire and Emergency exercising its fire control powers.

+- Parks that may be closed

+- Sporting locations that may be impacted:

+- Mountain biking

+- Motorsport

+Cultural and recreational activities and events

+Tangata whenua have very strong ties to their whenua (land) and culture, and value being able to use their whenua without unnecessary restrictions.

 We will consult with tangata whenua and consider the needs of iwi when making decisions about implementing restrictions or prohibitions with our fire control powers.
 The relevant iwi for this zone are listed as stakeholders.

 Large scale events that might be cancelled because a restriction on activities can have a significant economic impact.

 Placing restrictions or prohibitions on fire hazardous activities should not impose any unreasonable restrictions on people living and enjoying recreational activities in this zone.

-Cultural and recreational activities and events Contributes to increased risk of fire in high-risk conditions Affected by use of fire control measures Needs to be protected by using of fire control measures Cultural cooking, e.g., Hāngī Fireworks Use may be prohibited during high fire danger Pyrotechnics managed by other approvals HuntingCampfiresAccess may be restricted during high fire danger Mountain biking, horse-riding, back country running
+Cultural and recreational activities and events Contributes to increased risk of fire in high-risk conditions Affected by use of fire control measures Needs to be protected by using of fire control measures Cultural cooking, e.g., Hāngī \boxtimes \boxtimes Fireworks \boxtimes \boxtimes Use may be prohibited during high fire danger Pyrotechnics managed by other approvals Hunting \boxtimes \boxtimes • Campfires Access may be restricted during high fire danger

-Access may be restricted during high fire danger Access maybe through remote areas Pig hunting and deer stalking Hunters singeing pigs Use of off-road vehicles - hot exhausts in long grass Concerts and festivals and other events such as Diwali and Matariki Fireworks Fire seasons and other controls may affect some parts of the events Large sporting eventsAccess to some sites may be restricted in high fire danger.
-Special risk areas Special risk area Contributes to increased risk of fire in high risk conditions Affected by use of fire control measures Needs to be protected by using of fire control measures Public conservation land (Coromandel Forest Park) Ecological values at risk In own zone to apply separate controls Outer islands of Coromandel Ecologically significant Archaeological and culturally sensitive sites (wāhi tapu) • Access may be restricted Non-DOC conservation areas Ecologically significant Consider fire breaks and fuel reduction practises.
-X BeachesCampfiresEcologically significant Areas of high value that may adjust e.g., due to lower appetite for risk. (zone.
-Known fire hazards There are no long-term fire hazards Removal Case Management System one in the Fire Hazard Higher risk Urban Rural Interface communities exist within th e following co mmunities. communities Little Bav Matarangi
+Mountain biking, horse-riding, back country running Access may be restricted during high fire danger \boxtimes Access maybe through remote areas Pig hunting and deer stalking Hunters singeing pigs Use of off-road vehicles - hot exhausts in long grass Concerts and festivals and other events such as Diwali and Matariki Fireworks Fire seasons and other controls may affect some parts of the events Large sporting eventsAccess to some sites may be restricted in high fire danger.

+Special risk areas

+Special risk area Contributes to increased risk of fire in high risk conditions Affected by use of fire control measures Needs to be protected by using of fire control measures Public conservation land (Cor Forest Park) romandel ū Ecological values at risk In own zone to apply sepa controls arate Outer islands of Coromandel Ecologically significant \boxtimes Archaeological and culturally sites (wāhi tapu) • Access may be restricted sensitive \boxtimes Non-DOC conservation areas Ecologically significant Consider fire breaks and fireduction practises.
+Beaches Campfires Ecologically significant ×

+Areas of high value that may adjust when we exercise our fire control powers, e.g., due to lower appetite for risk.
+Can include public conservation lands in zone.

+There are no long-term fire hazards listed in this zone in the Fire Hazard Removal Case Management System.